 My thanks to Nicholas Brown for pointing out an error of fact in the story of Canada's 1885 North-West Rebellion

 For ease of access I've added a page titled 'All Conflicts' which lists all stories in chronological order, with links to the appropriate story.
 Thanks to Peter for the suggestion.

 This site is an attempt to look at Britain's plethora of military campaigns using memorials to those who died in them as a starting point.
 I am avoiding the more obvious conflicts, or at least their most obvious aspects, as they are so well covered already, and trying to identify instead the more obscure campaigns.
-Having said that, there are some World War 1 stories here, as it is easy to ignore the naval side of that conflict, and fighting was not restricted to Western Europe and Gallipoli.
+Having said that, there are some World War 1 stories here, as it appears to be easy to ignore the naval side of that conflict, and fighting was not restricted to Western Europe and Gallipoli.

 Any positive criticism is more than welcome, as would be the pointing out of any factual inaccuracies I may have included.
 The majority of the research involved has been online, and inevitably Wikipedia features a lot, as does Ancestry for the family research.
 I have listed all my sources at the end of each narrative, although, as this is not a university dissertation, I have not annotated the specific references.
 If anyone knows of an inscription that they think would be appropriate for me to write about, or comes across one, please let me know.
 I suspect the site will never be finished, for there will always be another name to find, another conflict to discover, another family story to follow.